Mitchell Robinson NBA Playoffs Player Props: Knicks vs. Heat

-Mitchell Robinson and his New York Knicks teammates take on the Miami Heat in the 2023 NBA Playoffs, at 1:00 PM ET on Sunday.
+Mitchell Robinson and the rest of the New York Knicks take on the Miami Heat in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-We're going to look at Robinson's prop bets, using stats and trends to help you make good selections.
+If you'd like to make predictions on Robinson's performance, we look at his available prop bets, using stats and trends, below.

 Mitchell Robinson Prop Bets vs. the Heat